State-by-State Childcare Tax Credit Guide

 Official site: Nevada Department of Taxation

-Nevada does not have a broad state income tax.
-Families here focus mainly on the federal Child and Dependent Care Credit, which you can estimate with our online worksheet.
+Nevada does not have a broad state personal income tax, so most families in Nevada focus mainly on the federal Child and Dependent Care Credit.
+That makes the federal worksheet and filing process especially important.
+Use our online worksheet to estimate your likely federal benefit.

 New Hampshire